Spacetimes with no position drift: Conditions for drift absence in the Szekeres metrics

 $P(z)$, $Q(z)$, $S(z)$ and $k(z)$ are arbitrary functions and $\Phi(t, z)$ is determined by the (generalised Friedmann) equation

 $M(z)$ being one more arbitrary function and $\Lambda$ being the cosmological constant.
 The source in the Einstein equations is dust, with the mass density

 The 2-metric $(\Phi / {\cal E})^2 \left({\rm d} x^2 + {\rm d} y^2\right)$ is that of a 2-dimensional surface of constant curvature.
-With $\varepsilon = +1$ it is a sphere, with $\varepsilon = 0$ it is a plane, with $\varepsilon = -1$ the curvature is negative.
+With $\varepsilon = +1$ it is a sphere, with $\varepsilon = 0$ it is flat (but not necessarily a Euclidean plane \cite{Kras2008}), with $\varepsilon = -1$ its curvature is negative.
 The spheres are in general nonconcentric.
-The 3 types of Szekeres metrics corresponding to the 3 values of $\varepsilon$ are called, respectively, quasi-spherical, quasi-plane and quasi-hyperbolic (or quasi-pseudospherical).
-For more information about the various types of the Szekeres metrics see Refs. \cite{HeKr2002} -- \cite{KrBo2012}.
+The Szekeres metrics corresponding to the 3 values of $\varepsilon$ are called, respectively, quasi-spherical, quasi-plane and quasi-hyperbolic (or quasi-pseudospherical).
+For more information about the possible Szekeres geometries see Refs. \cite{Kras2008} -- \cite{KrBo2012}.

 The Lema\^{\i}tre -- Tolman limit of (\ref{6.2}) -- (\ref{6.6}) is $\varepsilon = +1$ and $P, Q, S$ being constant, in the Friedmann limit $k / M^{2/3} =$ constant and the function $t_B(z)$ that appears in the solution of (\ref{6.5}) is also constant.